-Level 1 Concerns encompass conduct that occurs within a course and is subject to evaluation and grading impact within the syllabus policies of that course.
-Examples include, but are not limited to: unexcused absence, tardiness, failure to complete assignments, communication lapses with patients, faculty, members of health care team, or peers, engaging in conduct disruptive to an effective learning environment, etc.
+Professional Conduct Growth Opportunities may include conduct that occurs within a course and is subject to evaluation and grading impact outlined in the syllabus policies of that course (e.g., unexcused absence, tardiness, failure to complete assignments, communication lapses with patients, faculty, members of health care team, or peers, engaging in conduct disruptive to an effective learning environment).
+Professional Conduct Growth Opportunities are placed in the feedback event system at the discretion of the instructor and are strongly encouraged whenever a student receives a professional conduct evaluation of marginal pass or lower in any course.
+These concerns are initially addressed by the instructor within the course through a course feedback discussion.
+A summary of course feedback discussions, relative to a Professional Conduct Growth Opportunity, must be submitted to the Professional Conduct Committee afterward.

-These concerns are identified via an automated "flag" whenever a student receives a professionalism evaluation of marginal pass or lower.
-These concerns are initially addressed within the course.
-The reports will be held in a secure file in order to monitor for any future professionalism lapses.
-In addition to being monitored by the Triage Team, the secure file may also be released to the Level 2 Education and Remediation Team2 or the Professionalism Committee, should the Triage Team determine that the incident is ongoing and/or warrants rising to a Level 2 or Level 3 concern.